 Many patients come to us after years of ulcer care and failed attempts to treat the arterial system, never having had a proper venous evaluation.
-Because Dr. Malvehy personally performs all patient evaluations, he is often able to pinpoint the diseased vessel and work with the patient to initiate a treatment regimen to address the underlying cause.
+Because Dr Gropper personally performs all patient evaluations, he is often able to pinpoint the diseased vessel and work with the patient to initiate a treatment regimen to address the underlying cause.
 Using a combination of treatments – all performed in the office with local anesthesia in under an hour – almost all venous ulcers can be addressed.
 Providing treatment for patients in Miami venous ulcer treatments consist of endovenous laser ablation, minimally invasive varicose vein surgery and foam sclerotherapy or chemical ablation.

 If you believe you have an venous ulcer or chronic wound or lower leg, you should seek attention from a vein specialist (also called a phlebologist) to evaluate for venous disease.
-Dr. Malvehy devotes his practice exclusively to the treatment of vein disease – the most common cause of leg ulcers – in Miami.
+Dr Gropper devotes his practice exclusively to the treatment of vein disease – the most common cause of leg ulcers – in Miami.
 Consultations and treatments for venous ulcers and leg ulcers are available in our Miami Beach.

 For patients in Miami venous ulcer treatment can be performed around the patient’s work schedule including morning and afternoon treatment sessions.
 Call 305-417-8346 to schedule a consultation.